Close Menu

 Synopsis:

-We aimed to investigate the validity of performed nasopharyngeal biopsies to diagnose suspected malignity in adult patients with adenoid hypertrophy whit/without synchronous otitis media with effusion in absence of other clinical symptoms and radiologic findings to arouse suspecting malignancy.
+We aimed to investigate the validity, in adult patients, of adenoid hypertrophy with/without synchronous otitis media with effusion, in absence of other clinical symptoms and radiologic findings, to arouse suspicion of nasopharyngeal malignancy.

 ABSTRACT

-Objectives: The aim of this study is to verify the critical role of adenoid hypertrophy and otitis media with effusion in adult patients in relation to diagnostic importance for patients with clinically asymptomatic nasopharyngeal carcinoma.
+Objectives: To verify the role of adenoid hypertrophy (AH) and otitis media with effusion (OME) in adult patients, in relation to the diagnosis of clinically asymptomatic nasopharyngeal carcinoma (NPC).

 Accepted: